-The museum is currently relocation to a new space within Brewers Quay.
-Until it reopens, this page gives you a glimpse into the collection.
+The Museum has recently located to a new space within Brewers Quay.
+These pictures give you a glimpse into the collection in our old Gallery.

 A series of pictures and texts show the history of Weymouth & Melcombe Regis from prehistoric times to the twentieth century.
 There is also a display of Weymouth souvenir china.